Floorp-Projects/Floorp/intl/icu/source/data/cldr-icu-readme.txt

 # This process will take several minutes.
 # Keep a log so you can investigate anything that looks suspicious.
 #
+# Running "ant setup" is not required, but it will print useful errors to
+# debug issues with your path when it fails.
+#
-# If you see timeout errors when building the rbnf data, for example, then the
+# If you see timeout errors when building the rbnf data, for example, then you are
-# system you are building on likely does not have its IP address whitelisted with
-# Unicode for access to the CLDR repository, see note on "IP address whitelisting"
-# near the top of this file.
+# likely not using a CLDR dtd cache; see "CLDR dtd caching" above.
+If you are using
+# a dtd cache and are still having timeout problems, the IP address of your system
+# may have been blocked due to previous excessive access.
+In this case you may need
+# to contact a Unicode sysadmin to restore access.
+#
+# Unfortunately, even if you have your DTD cache variable enabled, you may still
+# get blocked and unable to populate your cache because of multiple successive
+# requests to download the required DTD files.
+It is recommended that you
+# pre-populate your cache as shown above in step 1d.

 cd $ICU4C_DIR/source/data
+ant setup
 ant clean
 ant all 2>&1 | tee /tmp/cldr-newData-buildLog.txt